 Close to Main Street, Kingsway and Broadway, these are primarily residential apartment areas with green and leafy streets and a significant stock of older rental housing including many 3-4 storey walk-up apartments, as well as multiple conversion dwellings.
 They also contain some single-family houses and newer low-rise strata ownership housing.
-Along West 10th Avenue are two rental towers, several churches, and a cherished sma two rental towers, several churches, and a cherished small grocer and café at Quebec Street.
+Along West 10th Avenue are two rental towers, several churches, and a cherished small grocer and café at Quebec Street.
 Between Quebec and Main streets are several buildings associated with an independent elementary and secondary school.